-The Company did not accept any fixed deposits within the meaning ofsection 73 of the Companies Act 2013 during the year.
-No amount on account of principalor interest on deposits from public was outstanding as on the date of the Balance Sheet.
+The Company did not accept any deposits within the meaning of section73 of the Companies Act 2013 during the year.
+As such no amount on account of principalor interest on deposits from public was outstanding as on the date of the Balance Sheet.

 Listing at Stock Exchanges

-The equity shares of the Company continue to be listed and traded onthe BSE Limited and National Stock Exchange of India Limited.
-The Annual Listing fee forthe year 2020-21 has been paid to both the stock exchanges.
+The equity shares of your Company continue to be listed and traded onthe BSE Limited and National Stock Exchange of India Limited.
+The Annual Listing fee forthe year 2021-22 has been paid to both the Stock Exchanges.
 There was no suspension onshares of the Company during the year.

 Subsidiaries Joint Ventures and Associates

 The Company has two wholly-owned subsidiaries (WOS) namely: (i) VishnuBarium Private Limited (VBPL) is a material subsidiary w.e.f.
-April 1 2019 as per theamended definition given under the Securities and Exchange Board of India (ListingObligations and Disclosure Requirements) Regulations 2015 ("ListingRegulations") as amended from time to time readwith the policy for determiningmaterial subsidiaries as approved by the Board.
-A copy ofthe policy can be accessed onthe Company's website at the link:https://www.vishnuchemicals.com/investors/#Policies (ii) Vishnu South Africa (Pty) Limited(VSAL) which is yet to commence its operations.
+1st April 2019 as per theamended definition given under the Listed Regulations as amended from time to time readwith the policy for determining material subsidiaries as approved by the Board.
+A copy ofthe policy can be accessed on the Company's website at the link:https://www.vishnuchemicals.com/investors/#Policies (ii) Vishnu South Africa (Pty) Limited(VSAL) which is yet to commence its operations.
 The Company doesn't have any jointventures or associate companies.

 Particulars of loans guarantees or investments

-The Board recommends the Ordinary Resolutions set out at Item No. 5& 6 of the Notice for approval of the Members.
+The Board recommends the Special Resolutions set out at Item No. 4& 5 of the Notice for approval of the Members.